Prevent clothes dryer fires!

 - Follow the manufacturer’s operating instructions and don’t overload your dryer.

-You can download and print this dryer fire safety flyer.
+You can download and print this Dryer Fire Safety flier for more information.